-The easiest way to practice holding the correct posture when sitting is to practices the poses set out in the Feldenkrais method.
-Developed in the 1930s, its gentle techniques aim to help correct poor posture habits which can cause stress and tension.
+The easiest way to achieve correct posture when sitting is to practise the poses set out in the Feldenkrais Method.
+Developed in the mid-20th century, its gentle techniques aim to help correct poor posture habits that can cause stress and tension.

 Run through these easy steps each time you sit down at home.